-Equinor provided reference to Collision Avoidance Plan in the HSE Management Plan, submitted on Oct 4, 2019 as part of the OA application.
-In addition, all MODU operations were conducted as per the Transocean Emergency Response Plan Rev 2 procedures, Section 4, subsection 23, Collision with Another Vessel.
+Equinor provided reference to Collision Avoidance Plan in the HSE Management Plan, submitted on Oct 2021 as part of the OA application.

 6.4 Ice Management Plan

 The Proponent shall prepare an Ice Management Plan that will include measures for avoidance of collisions with icebergs and submit the plan to the Board for acceptance prior to drilling.